 Civic Engagement

-At Sandy Spring Friends, we believe that an education rooted in community encourages our students to become globally-aware citizens who can become self-sustaining, empathetic, and respectful individuals in our ever-changing society and world.
+At Sandy Spring Friends, we believe that an education rooted in community encourages our students to become globally-aware citizens who are self-sustaining, empathetic, and respectful changemakers in our ever-changing society.

 Civic Engagement Through Self-Advocacy